 In an ideal world you would run comprehensive searches on all relevant trade mark registers and searches on things already in market.
 Different types of searches are available and we can help you decide on the best level of searching for your project and business.

 When you’ve finalised your trade mark and checked you’re free to use it, we recommend that you file an application to protect the mark.

-To do this, you need to file an application at the national trade mark office of the country in which you want to obtain the trade mark.
+You need to file an application at the national trade mark office of the country in which you want to obtain the trade mark.
 In the UK this is the UK Intellectual Property Office (UK IPO).
 This is because trade marks are territorial in nature.
 Unfortunately there is no worldwide trade mark.
-Your application will be examined to check the mark is registrable (in most countries it is not possible to register a mark which is descriptive or laudatory).
+Your application will be examined to check the mark is registrable (in most countries it’s not possible to register a mark which is descriptive or laudatory).
 Some trade mark offices will also conduct searches for earlier identical/similar marks.

 In the UK, once your application has been filed with the UK IPO it is examined for registrability and automatic searches for earlier identical/similar trade marks are conducted.
 The UK IPO will notify the owners of UK trade marks located in these searches.
 However the UK IPO will not refuse to register a trade mark because it conflicts with another trade mark unless an opposition is filed.

-A registered trade mark is then valid for 10 years following registration.
-It can be renewed indefinitely for subsequent 10 year periods as long as it is of interest to you.
+A registered trade mark is valid for 10 years following registration.
+It can be renewed indefinitely for subsequent 10 year periods if it’s still of interest to you.

 Who can own a trade mark?

 Any legal entity can own a trade mark – whether this is a natural person or a company.